Water Source Primer

 Upper Arkansas

-Bale – Bale Ditch No. 1 and No. 2 (92-acre feet)
+Bale – Ownership of the Bale Ditch No. 1 and 50% of the Bale Ditch No. 2 shares representing approximately 92 acre-feet.

 Lower Arkansas